hpdobrica/digital-garden-public/K8S Apiserver.md

 - authenticate user (see [[K8S RBAC]])
 - validate request
 - update etcd
-- inform the user that the [[K8S Pod]] has been created
+- inform the user that the [[Public/K8S Pod]] has been created

 From here, other components start acting to make sure pod starts running.
-This process is described in more detail in [[What happens when you create a Pod in Kubernetes]].
+This process is described in more detail in [[Public/What happens when you create a Pod in Kubernetes]].

 -----